qrtl/rpl-custom/partner_name_hide_parent/readme/DESCRIPTION.rst

 This module does the following:

-- Add Invoice Address to contact model, and propose Invoice Address of the sales order based on the selected Delivery Address.
+* Adds the ability to hide parent's name from the presentation of the partners' names according to the settings of the partners.